Symbionese Liberation Army: Move to Los Angeles

 On May 16, 1974, William and Emily Harris entered Mel's Sporting Goods Store in the Los Angeles suburb of Inglewood, California, to shop for supplies.
 While Emily made the purchases, Bill decided to shoplift a bandolier.
 When a security guard confronted him, Bill Harris brandished a revolver.
 The guard knocked the gun out of his hand and handcuffed William's left wrist.
 Hearst, on armed lookout from the group's van across the street, began shooting at the store's overhead sign.
 Everyone in the store but the Harrises took cover, and the couple fled the store, jumping into the van and escaping with Hearst.

-The SLA abandoned the van, but because of the shoplifting and shooting, police examined the vehicle and found a parking ticket with their new safe house address on it.
+The SLA abandoned the van, but because of the shoplifting and shooting, police examined the vehicle.
+They found a parking ticket that had the address of the group's new location (their so-called safe house.)
 The rest of the SLA fled that house after seeing news coverage of the shooting at the sports shop.
 The SLA took over a house occupied by Christine Johnson and Minnie Lewisin, at 1466 East 54th Street.
 Among those in the house at the time was a 17-year-old neighbor named Brenda Daniels, who was sleeping on the couch.

 Daniels recalls the events that night: